unmtransinfo/ISBDSCourse/CARC_Account/README.md

 ```
  * Step 4: Follow steps 2-3 on Xena cluster by replacing 'wheeler' with 'xena' in the `ssh` command in step 2

-# (III) Some useful commands on Terminal on local machine
+# (III/V) Some useful commands on Terminal on local machine

 Sl.
 No. | Commands | Actions
 ------------ | ------------- | ------------